What is the definition of a CSR report? What are its characteristics and why is it important? What examples are there of companies doing it?

-Internally speaking, CSR reports are important since they allow companies to estimate the impact of their activities on the environment, on society and on the economy.
-Through the detailed and meaningful data collected for the CSR report, companies have a chance to improve their operations and to reduce costs.
-Not only because they are empowered to optimize and reduce their energy consumption but also as they review their waste cycles and disposal which often leads to product innovation or circular economy opportunities can be found.
+Internally speaking, CSR reports are important because they allow companies to estimate the impact their operations have on the environment, society, and the economy.
+Through the (supposedly) detailed and meaningful data collected (or simply gathered) for the sustainability report, companies have a chance to improve their operations and to reduce operational costs.
+Not only do they become better prepared to optimize and reduce their energy consumption; as a result of reviewing their waste cycles product innovation strategies or circular economy opportunities can be found.

-In this way, consumers can decide whether they want to buy from a brand that protects orangutans by sourcing sustainable palm oil or one that does mention using RSPO palm oil.
-Investors can anticipate if companies are aware of the consequences of climate change and decide whether to invest or not.
-Journalists can share best case practices from companies leading the way on topics such as plastic pollution or ocean acidification.
-NGOs can put pressure so that companies review their sustainability policies, etc.
+In this way, consumers can decide whether they want to buy from a brand that protects orangutans by sourcing sustainable palm oil or one that produces clothes locally with little environmental harm and paying fair wages.
+Investors can anticipate if companies are becoming more resilient to face consequences of climate change and decide whether to invest in them or not.
+Journalists can share best case practices from companies leading the way on topics such as microplastics pollution or ocean acidification.
+NGOs can exert pressure and expose irresponsible practices…

 Are CSR Reports Mandatory?

 It isn’t (at least yet) mandatory for all companies to make their own CSR or sustainability reports.
 Yet, directive 2014/95 from the European Union demands large companies to reveal certain non-financial information about how they operate and run their social and environmental challenges.
 This means it is mandatory for large public interest entities to disclose non-financial information.